Disney family: Family roots

-The family name, originally d'Isigny ("from Isigny"), is of Norman French derivation, coming from the town of Isigny-sur-Mer.
 The Disneys, among others who took names from the Normans, settled in England and gave their name to Norton Disney in Lincolnshire.
 Some of the family moved to Ireland around the 11th century.

+Walt Disney visited the village on the afternoon of Thursday 7 July 1949, in an attempt to trace his ancestry.
+The visit is recorded in the British magazine Illustrated.